-Analysis: A cross reference to the 10yr-3yr shows a yield curve that is still positively sloped (meaning the 10yr yield is higher than the 3yr yield).
-The yield curve steepness is flatter since last month's report, and the bigger picture flattening trend has continued.
-The 10yr-3yr curve may invert in the coming months.
-Chart Framework: I'd get incrementally negative on the medium term business cycle outlook if the yield curve inverted (i.e., 3yr yield > 10yr yield).
+Analysis: A cross reference to the 10yr-3yr shows a yield curve that has remained positively sloped (meaning the 10yr yield is higher than the 3yr yield).
+The yield curve is slightly steeper since last month's report, but the bigger picture flattening trend has continued.
+The 10yr-3yr curve may invert in the coming quarters.
+Chart Framework: I'd get incrementally negative on the medium-term business cycle outlook if the yield curve inverted (i.e., 3yr yield > 10yr yield).